antihorsey/ctf-writeups/pragyan-2017/the_vault.md

 Now add a rule to your `john` config to search the specified space.
-3 characters is pretty short, so we won't worry about optimizing by removing ASCII characters that are in the regex above.
+3 characters is pretty short, so we won't worry about optimizing by removing ASCII characters that aren't in the regex above.

 ```
 [Incremental:PragyanVault]